hai-henry/intro-to-ml-python/README.md

 ### Unsupervised Learning
 Typically input is given, and output is not. eg. Categorizing customers into groups with similar preferences
 - Given a set of customer records, you might want to identify customer similarities and categorize them.
 Could be "athletes", "non-athletes", "parents".
-Because you do not know these customers beforehand, you do not know where aaaaaaaaaaaaa to categorize them, you have no known outputs.
+Because you do not know these customers beforehand, you do not know where to categorize them, you have no known outputs.